-How do you make the audience care about your characters?
+How do you make the audience care about characters in your screenwriting?

 19. Tears for days: How to make the audience care